 The above demonstrates the percentage on average of injuries according to our estimate that are sustained from car accident injuries.

-The most common car accident injuries are listed below:
+The most common car accident injuries we see are listed below:

 1. Head and neck injuries